neilsheps/Renogy-BT2-Reader/README.md

 ## The BT2 Protocol
-It took a lot of digging to find how to communicate with a BT2

 First, a BLE Central device scans for service 0xFFD0 and a manufacturer ID 0x7DE0 and attempts a connection.
 There are two services and two characteristics that need to be set up
 ```